 Born in Berkshire, England, the endearing and accomplished Gabrielle Anwar has over 45 film and television performances to her credit in both Europe and the States.
 In 2001 Gabrielle discovered the work of Emmi Pikler after the birth of her second child.
 Her three children were raised within the Pikler method, Gabrielle siting the insightful work as “life-changing.”
 In 2017 Gabrielle completed a biographic screenplay about Pikler’s life, and hopes to continue working with PLUSA to develop a documentary to bring this same enlightenment to parents globally.
 An actress, painter, writer and director, Gabrielle has emphatically enthused, “When children are raised without violence, even in it’s most subtle form, they learn not how to harm another, instead with this approach, they learn how to love.
 Herein lies the key to peace.”

-Elsa Chahin.
-Elsa Chahin is one of only two Pikler certified and accredited trainers of the Pikler Pedagogy in North America.
-She studied at the Pikler Institute in Budapest, Hungary under the tutelage of Anna Tardos, and was a presenter at the 2004 and 2007 Pikler International Symposiums.
-She assisted Anna Tardos as co-trainer in Budapest in 2007, 2008, 2015, and in USA in 2010, 2012 and 2015.
-Ute Strub has mentored her since 2004.
-She is a RIE Associate, PITC Trainer, UCLA Certified Lactation Educator; as a Certified Interpreter-Translator and Certified Teacher of English as a Second Language, she passed her ESL Exams at Cambridge and Oxford Universities.
-She has authored several articles and speaks nationally and internationally on the topic of caring for babies with respect.
-Elsa has been practicing yoga, meditation and mindfulness for over 20 years; was a professional ballerina and continues to teach dance to adults and children.
-Above all she is a joyous mom.
+Elsa Chahin is an in-demand speaker, writer, teacher, lactation educator, and infant-toddler consultant, and is one of only two Pikler® certified and accredited trainers of the Pikler® Pedagogy in North America.
+In addition, Chahin has served as a keynote speaker and presenter at over 85 national and international conferences and seminars on the topic of caring for babies with respect.
+She recently co-authored the book, In Loving Hands: How the Rights for Young Children Living in Children’s Homes Offer Hope and Happiness In Today’s World, with Anna Tardos, Dr. Pikler’s daughter.
+Chahin studied under Tardos at the Pikler® Institute in Budapest, Hungary, and was a presenter at the 2004 and 2007 Pikler® International Symposiums, also assisting Tardos as co-trainer in Budapest in 2007, 2008, 2015, 2017, and in the States in 2010, 2012 and 2015.
+Chahin, who has been mentored by Ute Strub since 2004, is a working group leader for World Forum Foundation™, a RIE® Associate, PITC Trainer and a UCLA Certified Lactation Educator.
+As a Certified Interpreter-Translator and Certified Teacher of English as a Second Language, Chahin passed her ESL Exams at Cambridge and Oxford Universities.
+Chahin, a rare leader who not only brings passion and commitment to her work, but also a deep knowledge coupled with both insight and generosity, has practiced yoga, meditation and mindfulness for over 20 years.
+Formerly a professional ballerina, Chahin continues to teach dance to adults and children.
+Above all, she is a joyous mom.

 Enid Elliot, PhD, Camosun College, Victoria, BC, Canada